aeryuzhev/de-zoomcamp-project/readme.md

       ' >> ~/.ssh/config
       ```

-12. Copy your GCP service account key file to the VM using sftp.
+11. Copy your GCP service account key file to the VM using sftp.
       - HOST: the name of the host from ```~/.ssh/config```

       ```bash
       sftp <HOST>
       ```

-      ```bash
-      mkdir -p .google/credentials/
-      ```

-      ```bash
-      cd .google/credentials/

-      ```

-      - GCP_SERVICE_ACCOUNT_KEY: a path to a key file which you have downloaded and renamed to "google_credentials.json" wnen creating a GCP service account in section 6
+      - GCP_SERVICE_ACCOUNT_KEY: a full path to a key file which you have downloaded and renamed to "google_credentials.json" wnen creating a GCP service account in section 6

       ```bash
       put <GCP_SERVICE_ACCOUNT_KEY>